mrsaraira/spring-security-implementations/README.md

 #### Spring Security In-Memory Auth
 Enable in-memory basic authentication with pre-defined user stored in-memory using `InMemoryUserDetailsManager` to create user(admin) and a *Bcrypt* password encoder to hash the password.

+#### Spring Security In-Memory Auth with User roles
+This method define Roles, where Users have roles and roles can perform certain operations.

+We added two more operations allowed only for users with role *Admin*: create, delete.
+Other users with role *User* only allowed to get Developers.

+Also any User can access home page - localhost:8080